SpaceX Dragon 2

+Cargo Dragon brings cargo to the ISS under a Commercial Resupply Services-2 contract with NASA, a duty it shares with Northrop Grumman's Cygnus spacecraft.
+As of January 2025, it is the only reusable orbital cargo spacecraft in operation, though it may eventually be joined by the under-development Sierra Space Dream Chaser spaceplane.

 Development and variants

 There are two variants of Dragon 2: Crew Dragon and Cargo Dragon.
 Crew Dragon was initially called "DragonRider" and it was intended from the beginning to support a crew of seven or a combination of crew and cargo.
 Earlier spacecraft had a berthing port and were berthed to ISS by ISS personnel.
 Dragon 2 instead has an IDSS-compatible docking port to dock to the International Docking Adapter ports on ISS.
-It is able to perform fully autonomous rendezvous and docking with manual override ability For typical missions, Crew Dragon will remain docked to the ISS for a period of 180 days, but is designed to remain on the station for up to 210 days, matching the Russian Soyuz spacecraft.
-SpaceX is using the Falcon 9 Block 5 launch vehicle to launch Dragon 2.
+It is able to perform fully autonomous rendezvous and docking with manual override ability.
+For typical missions, Crew Dragon remains docked to the ISS for a nominal period of 180 days, but is designed to remain on the station for up to 210 days, matching the Russian Soyuz spacecraft.